-Stand – stay with cards dealt; a horizontal hand motion means stand.
+Stand – stay with cards dealt; a horizontal hand motion means to stand.

-Hit – receive additional card(s); a gentle tap or scratch on the table behind your betting square.
+Hit – receive an additional card(s); a gentle tap on the table behind your betting square.

 Double down – double your original bet on your first two (2) cards and receive one additional card only.
 Double Down after splitting is permitted except on Aces.
 Double down on Blackjack is not permitted.

-Split is when two cards of identical point value may be split into two new hands.
-The player may split up to four times the same point value cards by equalling their original bet and placing the bet beside the two-point total cards.
-Split aces receive only one card one each.
+Split - two cards of identical point value may be split into two new hands.
+The player may split up to three times the same point value cards by equalling their original bet and placing the bet beside the two-point total cards.
+After splitting player may have a maximum of four hands.
+Split aces receive only one card on each.